aandrew-me/tgpt/README.md

 Available providers to use: openai, opengpts, koboldai, phind, blackboxai, ollama and groq

 Provider: openai
 Needs API key to work and supports various models.
 Recognizes the OPENAI_API_KEY and OPENAI_MODEL environment variables.
+Supports custom urls with --url

 Provider: opengpts
 Uses gpt-3.5-turbo only.
 Do not use with sensitive data